 At the Casa de la Literatura Peruana (House of Peruvian Literature), space has appropriately been made for a poet who never wavered in his conviction of literature’s physical presence.
 Alejandro Romualdo (1926-2008) was a key figure of the Generación del 50—a Peruvian literary movement dedicated to a social ars poetica that would address daily realities and further political agency, formed amidst the dictatorship of Manuel Odría.
 Though few beyond the country will have knowledge of the power and continual influence of Romualdo’s works (which are regrettably yet to appear in English), this new exhibition, ‘Alejandro Romualdo: En la extensión de la palabra (in the extension of the word)’, firmly establishes the poet’s legacy, multiplicity, and role in shaping the Peruvian poetic landscape.
 Moving through not only his written works but his prolific activities as a graphic designer, humorist, cartoonist, and revolutionary, the brief but wide-ranging collection reveals a writer deeply embedded in the consciousness of his country.

-‘The extension of the word’ is the title of Romualdo’s 1974 collection, which saw its writer interrogating poetry’s materialism for what more it could give to a world that depends on continually evolving ways of using language.
+‘The extension of the word’ is the title of Romualdo’s 1974 collection, which saw its writer interrogating poetry’s materialism for what more it could give to a world that demands a continuously evolving application of language.
 Working with concrete poetics, polyphonic constructions, and techniques of montage, Romualdo equalised the blank space of the page to the air—that which is both a separation and a link.
 In this era, he conceptualised the poetic form as a space where disparate or even antithetical ideas are held in a closed frame, thereby demonstrating the mind’s capacity to travel back and forth between them, uniting them as a single conceivable reality.
 Distance is relative in these poems, something easily breached by a long vowel sound or a dangling, dismembered line.

-Since the exhibition’s opening last month, the spectre of Alejandro Romualdo has been awakened to a nation that has witnessed a tremendous wave of social uprising since the impeachment and arrest of past president Pedro Castillo in 2022—who was charged with conspiracy and rebellion after clashing continually with Congress over his Marxist platform.
-Taking his place was vice president Dina Boluarte, who has since been accused of accepting bribes, participating in organised crime, and ordering indiscriminately violent repressions (making her ‘the world’s least popular president’).
-After taking power, the Boluarte regime aligned itself with the right and has cracked down brutally on public protest, leading to the greatest wave of social mobilisation in the last twenty years.
-Linking unionists and students to indigenous peoples and victims of rising crime, protests and strikes have continued to present day.
+When the exhibition opened last month, the spectre of Alejandro Romualdo awoke to a nation that has witnessed a tremendous wave of social uprising since the impeachment and arrest of past president Pedro Castillo in 2022—who was charged with conspiracy and rebellion after clashing continually with Congress over his Marxist platform.
+Taking his place was vice president Dina Boluarte, whose regime quickly realigned itself with the right, and who has since been accused of accepting bribes, participating in organised crime, and ordering indiscriminately violent repressions—making her ‘the world’s least popular president’) and leading to the greatest wave of social mobilisation in the last twenty years.
+Uniting wide swathes of the population, unionists and students with indigenous peoples and victims of rising crime, protests and strikes have continued to present day.

-Romualdo, the revolutionary, took all the tools available to him in combatting oppression; as one must do the same today, it is necessary to visit and reinhabit the works of those who fought before.
-Today, one sees in Romualdo’s works an artist who always sought to mediate individual desire with en masse momentum, postulating the social arena as an endlessly flowing body of signs, ideas, and meanings—to understand where ‘oneness’ can expand and motion in solidarity, to envision how a grand motion is seeded by a great many individuals, to see that poetry is not only meant to express a voice but to be a voice for others.
-As the citizens of Peru continue the journey towards justice and representation, it is worthy to remember his words:
+Romualdo, propelled by a love for country that was inseparable from love of its peoples, took all the tools available to him in combatting oppression; as one must do the same today, it is necessary to visit and reinhabit the works of those who fought before.
+Today, one sees in Romualdo’s corpus an artist who always sought to mediate individual desire with en masse momentum, postulating the social arena as an endlessly flowing body of signs, ideas, and meanings—to understand where ‘oneness’ can expand and motion in solidarity, to envision how a grand act is seeded by a great many individuals, to see that poetry is not only meant to express a voice but to be a voice for others.
+As the citizens of Peru continue the journey towards justice and representation, his words come to mind:

 Ya sé que tú no puedes comprender por qué